NFL teams can reopen training facilities with government OK

 Goodell has extended virtual workouts for teams through most of June.
 All of the clubs normally would be having organized team activities (OTAs), which are voluntarily, at this time.

+According to the Tampa Times, though, new Buccaneers quarterback Tom Brady worked out with teammates at a local high school Tuesday morning.

-AP Sports Writers Michael Marot, David Brandt and Will Graves contributed.
+AP Sports Writers Michael Marot, David Brandt, Paul Newberry and Will Graves contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL